usharom/geekflare-outreach-opportunities/README.md

 ## How to use

-1. Paste your Anthropic API key
+1. Paste your OpenAI API key
-2. Paste the domain list exactly as your manager sends it — bullets `•`, commas, newlines — all formats work
+2. Paste the domain list separated by — bullets `•`, commas, newlines — all formats work
 3. Click **Find Opportunities**
 4. Watch the live log as the agent works through each domain
 5. Filter by Strong Fit, GF AI only, GF API only